Dee66/VectorScan/docs/signing.md

    --note "revoked via pagerduty #INC-1234"
 ```

 The helper requires `cosign` on `PATH`, verifies the new signature, captures SHA256 fingerprints for both keys, stores the bundle hash, and appends everything to `docs/signing_key_revocations.json` (which ships with the repo for auditability).
-Treat the log as append-only—never rewrite history.
+Treat the log as append-only - never rewrite history.
 If the helper exits with code 3, the signature verification failed; fix the signing inputs before publishing incident comms.

 ## Testing the Rotation Workflow